Aliiatt/Projects-/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-linux2/README.md

 kubectl get services
 ```

-## Part 3 - Adding the Slave/Worker Nodes to the Cluster
+## Part 3 - Adding the Worker Nodes to the Cluster

 - Show the list of nodes.
 Since we haven't added worker nodes to the cluster, we should see only master node itself on the list.